omenlabs/racket-fizzbuzz/README.md

     [else falseness]))
 ```

-We can test the function:
+We can test the function

 ```racket
 (printf "Calling displayln on the result of my-if:~n~n") (displayln (my-if (eq?
 1 3) "one is three" "one is not three"))
 ```

-Which will output:
+which will output:

 ```
 Calling displayln on the result of my-if: